How to Get a Divorce without a Lawyer in Wisconsin

 You'll then decide if you need a temporary hearing.
 This would be done if you feel the court needs to make any rules regarding you and your spouse in regards to property, money, children or anything else before the divorce is final.

 Once you both file your petition, or once your spouse receives their summons there's a mandatory 120 waiting period.
 After that, you will make an appointment with the judge to finalize the divorce.
-In the case you don't agree you might be required to attend mediation to hash out your differences.
+In the instance where you don't agree you might be required to attend mediation to hash out your differences.

 Once you fill out all of the necessary paperwork to file for your divorce the court will charge a filing fee.
 The fee varies depending on what specific forms you end up filing but expect to pay at least $150.

-What Are the Risks of DIY Divorce?
+Risks of DIY Divorce

 As in any case where you choose to represent yourself there are significant risks.
 The more complex your divorce, the more likely you are to make a mistake.
 Should you find yourself in that situation, you may end up hiring an attorney to help you fix those problems.